Stressed Over Debt

 - LLearn from past, stay away from the things that are sources of stress, like credit cards, over spending, self-deprecation, and even perhaps a group of people who do not shed a positive light on circumstances.

-- Don’t think of the worst case scenario; this may cause what some in the medical field call “catastrophizing.”
-A person’s body does not know the difference between imagining a situation and the reality of the situation, so when a person thinks that the worst will happen they cause their body to produce more adrenaline, which in turn generates more stress.
+- Don’t think of the worst case scenario.
+This may cause what some in the medical field call “catastrophizing.”
+A person’s body does not know the difference between imagining a situation and reality.
+When a person thinks that the worst will happen they cause their body to produce more adrenaline, which in turn generates more stress.
 People need to stay positive and stick to the plan – and look forward toward the goals.